Planar cover: Negami's conjecture

 A regular cover of a graph H is one that comes from a group of symmetries of its covering graph: the preimages of each vertex in H are an orbit of the group.
 Negami (1988) proved that every connected graph with a planar regular cover can be embedded into the projective plane.
 Based on these two results, he conjectured that in fact every connected graph with a planar cover is projective.

 As of 2013, this conjecture remains unsolved.
 It is also known as Negami's "1-2-∞ conjecture", because it can be reformulated as stating that the minimum ply of a planar cover, if it exists, must be either 1 or 2.

 Like the graphs with planar covers, the graphs with projective plane embeddings can be characterized by forbidden minors.
 In this case the exact set of forbidden minors is known: there are 35 of them.
 32 of these are connected, and one of these 32 graphs necessarily appears as a minor in any connected non-projective-planar graph.
 Since Negami made his conjecture, it has been proven that 31 of these 32 forbidden minors either do not have planar covers, or can be reduced by Y-Δ transforms to a simpler graph on this list.
 The one remaining graph for which this has not yet been done is K1,2,2,2, a seven-vertex apex graph that forms the skeleton of a four-dimensional octahedral pyramid.
 If K1,2,2,2 could be shown not to have any planar covers, this would complete a proof of the conjecture.
 On the other hand, if the conjecture is false, K1,2,2,2 would necessarily be its smallest counterexample.

 A related conjecture by Michael Fellows, now solved, concerns planar emulators, a generalization of planar covers that maps graph neighborhoods surjectively rather than bijectively.
 The graphs with planar emulators, like those with planar covers, are closed under minors and Y-Δ transforms.
 In 1988, independently of Negami, Fellows conjectured that the graphs with planar emulators are exactly the graphs that can be embedded into the projective plane.
-The conjecture is true for regular emulators, coming from automomorphisms of the underlying covering graph, by a result analogous to the result of Negami (1988) for regular planar covers.
+The conjecture is true for regular emulators, coming from automorphisms of the underlying covering graph, by a result analogous to the result of Negami (1988) for regular planar covers.

 However, several of the 32 connected forbidden minors for projective-planar graphs turn out to have planar emulators.
 Therefore, Fellows' conjecture is false.
 Finding a full set of forbidden minors for the existence of planar emulators remains an open problem.